 Residents may register to vote at the Town Clerk's Office any weekday during business hours.
-Special voter registration hours are provided twenty (20) days before any election or Town Meeting.
-At that time, the Town Clerk's office is open from 8 am until 8 pm for that purpose.
+Special voter registration hours are provided twenty (20) days before any election or Town Meeting. .
 For Special Town Meetings, for those not already registered to vote, one must be registered to vote ten (10) days before the meeting.
-At that time, the Town Clerk's office is open from 8 am to 8 pm.
 You can now register to vote on-line through the mass.gov wesite.
 Residents may also register at any Registry of Motor Vehicles Office or other State Agencies.
 They may also obtain a Mail-in Voter Registration form at the Norwell Post Office, the Norwell Public Library, or the Town Clerk's office (781-659-8072).

 Qualifications for Voting

 A voter must meet the following qualifications to vote in the municipality:

 - Must be at least 18 years old on or before the next election.

 Any citizen wishing to register to vote may do so at the Town Clerk's Office.
 Special registration times are set up twenty days before each election or Town Meeting.
 At that time voting hours are 8 am to 8 pm.
 Residents may also register to vote at any state agency or by mail.
 Applications may be found at the Norwell Post Office or the Norwell Public Library and, of course, the Town Clerk's office (781-659-8072/73).